-Unlike most paddling kayaks we have looked at today, this model from Pelican is a sit-on-top kayak designed to ride in a much higher position than most beginner kayaks.
-There are a number of benefits to the sit-on-top kayak design.
+Unlike most paddling kayaks we have looked at today, this model from Pelican is one of the sit-on-top kayaks designed to ride in a much higher position than most beginner kayaks.
+There are a number of benefits to the sit-on kayaks design.

-They offer a lot of stability, which is something you would be looking for in the best kayak for a beginner.
-They also offer a lot less confinement, the sit-on-top kayak is totally open to the elements, with no walls around the paddler.
+They offer enough stability, which is something you would be looking for in the best kayak for a beginner.
+They also offer a lot less confinement, the sit-on-top kayaks are totally open to the elements, with no walls around the paddler.

 Best top sitting kayaks are very user-friendly, but they don’t perform as well as sit-inside kayaks.
 They are never as narrow and have a much high center of gravity.
 If you’re only planning on paddling in calm waters, this isn’t too much of an issue, but adverse conditions could quickly become an issue.

 These sit-on kayaks have a lot of similarities with the very popular paddle boards you may see cruising around.
 They have large flat decks that are perfect for bringing lots of cargo on your journey.
 This sit-on kayak is no different.